 National universities of the Members also stand to benefit.
 The international synchrotron radiation community's enthusiastic response to SESAME gives rise to international collaborations and student exchanges, and this helps to enlarge local pools of knowhow.
-Moreover, since most of the experiments will be carried out in international collaborations by scientists from universities in the Members of SESAME and beyond, this will enable universities to compare their standards with those of internationallyrenowned universities which, in turn, will contribute to raise the level of their competence.
-Universities will also benefit from various spin-offs.
+Moreover, since many experiments are carried out in international collaborations by scientists from universities in the Members of SESAME and beyond, this enables universities to compare their standards with those of internationally-renowned universities which, in turn, contributes to raise the level of their competence.
+Universities also benefit from various spin-offs.
 For example, with the help of SESAME, the infrastructure of internet connections is being developed to enable the intensive exchange of electronic messages and huge scientific data produced by the SESAME beamlines.
 Furthermore, local high-technology capacity, in areas such as ultrahigh vacuum, high-specification electromagnet production, electronics and IT infrastructures, is being developed to support experiments conducted at SESAME, and also preliminary or complementary experiments that SESAME users may wish to conduct in their home country.
-One example is the EU-funded LinkSCEEM project which has not only helped to define the computing needs of SESAME, but has also provided a user base for the supercomputing facility at The Cyprus Institute which has made the project more competitive at an international level.
+Examples are the EU-funded LinkSCEEM and BioMERA projects at The Cyprus Institute, which not only helped to define the computing needs of SESAME, but also provided a user base for the supercomputing facility, and the establishment at The